tashoym94/TPS25-SQLITE/README Teacher.md

 SELECT zipcode, COUNT(*) AS num_people FROM demographics GROUP BY zipcode;
 ```

-4. STUDENTS: finish the code to return all Fraud charges, with the most recent one first:
+4. STUDENTS: finish the code to return all legal events with a Fraud charge, with the most recent one first:
 ```sql
 SELECT * FROM legalall WHERE topcharge = 'Fraud' ...
 ```